 Children are naturally curious and ready to learn.
-In many ways, schools may inhibit this curiosity by making children conform to a “one size fits all” method of teaching.
+In many ways, schools may inhibit this curiosity by “forcing” education onto students in an unhealthy way.

-When students are forced to learn only one standardized curriculum, they have a lot less flexibility to pursue their individual interests.
-As a consequence, many students get bored easily in classroom environments.
-And even worse, they begin to develop aversive feelings toward education.
+When students are forced to learn only one standardized curriculum, they have a lot less freedom to pursue their individual interests.
+As a consequence, many students get bored or frustrated easily in classroom environments.
+And even worse, they begin to develop negative feelings toward education in general.

-Unschooling believes that outside of the classroom learning – especially hands-on activities and community-based work – delivers a much more active, engaging, and valuable form of education that aligns with children’s natural learning abilities.
+Unschooling believes that outside of the classroom learning – especially hands-on, “real world” activities – delivers a much more active, engaging, and valuable form of education that aligns with children’s natural learning abilities.

-Unschooling doesn’t believe that there is an “essential body of knowledge” that needs to be taught in schools.
+Unlike traditional schooling, unschooling doesn’t necessarily believe that there is an “essential body of knowledge” that needs to be taught in schools.
 For example, many people will say that subjects like math, science, and writing are of paramount importance in a child’s education.

-However, proponents of unschooling assert that fostering the desire to learn is more important than any one subject.
-And once a child learns to love learning, they will be more motivated to expand their body of knowledge at their own free will.
+Once a child learns to love learning, they will be much more motivated to expand their body of knowledge at their own free will.

 Instead, unschooling encourages social integration by allowing children to connect with a diverse range of different people in different age groups.
 Uschooling takes a “community-based” approach to learning, which involves children being active participators in their community throughout a range of different social contexts – whether it’s at home, at work, volunteering, joining a club, playing sports, or other extra-curricular activities.